 Fixed Income Risk.
 Typically, a rise in interest rates causes a decline in the value of fixed income securities.
-Recently, interest rates have been historically low.
-Current conditions may result in a rise in interest rates, which in turn may result in a decline in the value of the fixed income investments held by the Fund.
+Recently, interest rates have risen sharply after maintaining historically low levels for a significant period of time.
+Current conditions may result in an increase in interest rate volatility, which in turn may result in a decline in the value of the fixed income investments held by the Fund.
 As a result, for the present, interest rate risk may be heightened.
 Fixed income securities are also subject to default risk.